 09Policy

-The US Senate passed the AI Transparency Act this week in a 67-33 vote, sending it to the House.
-The bill would require any AI system used in consequential decisions — hiring, lending, healthcare, criminal justice — to disclose that AI was involved in the decision and provide a mechanism for human review.
-It does not regulate the models themselves, only their deployment in specific contexts.
-The tech industry is largely supportive, seeing it as preferable to more restrictive alternatives that were circulating earlier in the year.
-Civil liberties groups are more divided.
+The US Senate passed the AI Transparency Act in a 67-33 bipartisan vote.
+The bill requires any AI system used in consequential decisions — hiring, lending, healthcare, criminal justice — to disclose that AI was involved and provide a mechanism for human review.
+It does not regulate the models themselves, only their deployment.
+The bill now goes to the House.

-So whatFederal AI regulation in the US just moved from possibility to probability.
-The House passage is not guaranteed but the Senate vote signals real bipartisan appetite for some form of AI governance.
+So whatFederal AI regulation in the US moved from possibility to probability.
+The 67-33 margin signals genuine bipartisan appetite.

 Source: US Senate, Congressional Record